HeliosLang/compiler/README.md

 Note how the type expression for a function resembles the right-hand function value expression itself.

-Function values aren't entirely first class: they can't be put in containers (so not in lists nor in any fields of a `data` or `enum` type).
+Function values aren't entirely first class: they can't be put in containers (so not in lists nor in any fields of a `struct` or `enum` type).

 ### (WiP) Type inference
 If the type of the right-hand-side of an assignment is a literal (constructor or primitive) or a builtin cast, the type can be infered: